MessageSquare0x

 From Check-Ins to Conversations: What Changes

-When organizations replace structured review forms with adaptive individual conversations, three things shift immediately.
+When organizations move from structured review forms to adaptive individual conversations, three things shift immediately.

 Participation climbs.
 Talking is easier than filling out forms.
 When a performance conversation feels like a real exchange rather than a compliance task, employees engage differently.
 Completion rates reflect this directly.